 For most applications running under a Linux environment, basic performance tuning can improve latency sufficiently.
-For those industries where latency must be low, accountable, and predictable, Red Hat has a replacement kernel that can be set for latency to meet those requirements.
-RHEL for Real Time 8 provides seamless integration with RHEL 8 and offers clients the opportunity to measure, configure, and record latency times within their organization.
+For those industries where latency must be low, accountable, and predictable, Red Hat has a replacement kernel that can be tuned so that latency meets those requirements.
+The RHEL for Real Time kernel provides seamless integration with RHEL 9 and offers clients the opportunity to measure, configure, and record latency times within their organization.

-Use the real-time kernel for well-tuned systems and for applications with extremely high determinism requirements.
-With kernel system tuning, you can achieve good improvement in determinism.
-Before you begin, perform general system tuning of the standard RHEL 8 system and then deploy the RHEL for Real Time kernel.
+Use the RHEL for Real Time kernel on well-tuned systems, for applications with extremely high determinism requirements.
+With the kernel system tuning, you can achieve good improvement in determinism.
+Before you begin, perform general system tuning of the standard RHEL 9 system and then deploy the RHEL for Real Time kernel.

-Failure to perform these tasks might prevent a consistent performance from a RHEL for Real Time deployment.
+Failure to perform these tasks might prevent a consistent performance from a RHEL Real Time deployment.